cecastro99/cecastro99.github.io/index.md

 # Christopher Castro's Portfolio

 I am an Electrical Engineering Major at CSUF and I am currently in senior standing, planning to graduate by the end of 2026 to early 2027.
 I plan on applying for internships in my field very soon, so I can start my career post graduation.
 I currently work at Trader Joe's and have been for the past 8 years, ever since I graduated high school.
 I transferred to CSUF from Santa Monica College (SMC) and have been very pleased with my decision to attend this university.
+My github profile is @cecastro99.

 ## Favorite Labs from CPSC 120:
 * Lab 4: